The Mobility Database

 The data on TransitFeeds is becoming increasingly out of date and cannot be updated, which is negatively impacting travelers.
 That’s why we’re encouraging users to use the Mobility Database catalogs repository instead, which they can actively contribute to and improve.

-Based on feedback from the community in the prototype stage, we want to discuss the transition process in greater depth before committing to a specific date to remove access to transitfeeds.com.
+We will discuss the transition process in greater depth before committing to a specific date to remove access to transitfeeds.com.
+No decision has been made yet.
 If you want to participate in a discussion about the deprecation of transitfeeds.com, let us know in the catalogs GitHub repo.
 We commit to giving 6 months notice once the decision is finalized.

 Frequently Asked Questions